renato76/sei-project-4/README.md

 Categories were created to allow users to find movies in certain categories such as "Action Comedies"

-The app was built using Django and Django REST Framwork with a Postr=gres database for the backend, and React JS for frontend.
+The app was built using Django and Django REST Framwork with a Postgres database for the backend, and React JS for frontend.

 <br/>